Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter2/README.md

 ## Overview

 This sample demonstrates a cross-platform application suite involving an Angular SPA (*TodoListSPA*) calling an ASP.NET Core web API (*TodoListAPI*) secured with **Azure Active Directory**.
 It also implements authorization for **role-based access control** using Azure AD **Security Groups**.
 In the sample, a dashboard component allows signed-in users to see the tasks assigned to them or other users based on their memberships to one of the two security groups, **GroupAdmin** and **GroupMember**.

-Authorization in Azure AD can also be done with **App Roles**, as shown in [chapter1](../chapter1\README.md). **Groups** and **App Roles** in Azure AD are by no means mutually exclusive - they can be used in tandem to provide even finer grained access control.
+Authorization in Azure AD can also be done with **App Roles**, as shown in [chapter1](../chapter1/README.md). **Groups** and **App Roles** in Azure AD are by no means mutually exclusive - they can be used in tandem to provide even finer grained access control.

 ## Scenario

-- **TodoListSPA** uses [MSAL.js](https://github.com/AzureAD/microsoft-authentication-library-for-js) and [MSAL-Angular](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular) to authenticate a user with the Microsoft identity platform.
+- **TodoListSPA** uses [MSAL Angular](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular) to authenticate a user with the Microsoft identity platform.
 - The app then obtains an [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from Azure AD on behalf of the authenticated user for the **TodoListAPI**.
 - The access token is then used by the **TodoListAPI** to authorize the user.
 - **TodoListAPI** uses [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) and [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) to protect its endpoint and accept authorized calls.